m-ender/retina/README.md

 Replace mode does what it says on the tin: it replaces all matches of the regex in the input with the replacement string, and prints the result.
 However, Replace mode comes with one nifty option:

 - `+`: Repeatedly apply the regex replacement until the regex doesn't match any more.
 This option makes Retina [Turing-complete](http://en.wikipedia.org/wiki/Turing_completeness) (see below for details).
+- `?`: Only in conjunction with `+`, print all the intermediate results of the loop, each on its own line.

-Replace mode will probably get at least two more options in the future: limiting the number of replacements done per iteration (e.g. replace only the first match), and in conjunction with `+`, printing all intermediate results.
+Replace mode will probably get at least one more option in the future: limiting the number of replacements done per iteration (e.g. replace only the first match).

 ## Retina is Turing-complete